 Our Mission

 Catholic Dance Crew is a community of young adults who desire to grow in fellowship, develop intrinsic connections as dancers, serve the Church, and witness our Catholic faith through a shared passion for dance.
-Events, held across dioceses as well as in secular spaces, provide a non intimidating way for young adults to come together, meet new people, get involved, and give their time, talents, and treasures in service of the Church.
+Events, held across dioceses as well as in secular spaces, provide a non-intimidating way for young adults to come together, meet new people, get involved, and give their time, talents, and treasures in service of the Church.
 Catholic Dance Crew seeks to evangelize diverse populations by inviting Catholics and non-Catholics alike to events in a variety of spaces, praising His name with dancing [Psalm 149:3].

 Right: Bay Area CDC’s recent workshop hosted at a local parish (February 2025)